 - Thinking the worst in every situation

-Not everyone who has suffered narcissistic abuse will get PTSD as one of the stages of healing after narcissistic abuse; however, post-traumatic stress disorder is a serious condition and if you are experiencing any of these problems, it is essential you seek professional help immediately.
+Not everyone who has suffered from an abusive narcissistic relationship will get PTSD; however, post-traumatic stress disorder is a serious condition and if you are experiencing any of these problems, it is essential you seek professional help immediately.

 How to Recover From Narcissistic Abuse?